Muslims, the followers of Islam, believe that there is one God, Allah - support and include Muslim members with this simple guidance

 Some religious festivals in the Muslim calendar, such as Ramadan, require a period of fasting.
 This may affect girls and volunteers being able to attend meetings.

 Muslim members may choose to wear a hijab, or other modest clothing.
 This is the member’s choice and should be allowed.
-Girlguiding’s uniform rules are flexible to accommodate this, and a Girlguiding hijab is available from the Girlguiding shop.
+Girlguiding’s uniform rules are flexible to accommodate this.

 Things you can do in your unit